Human Rights Program Planning

 - POLS BC3410 Colloquium on Human Rights in a Diverse World

-- POLS BC3601 International Law & the UN in Practice
+- HRTS BC3601 International Law and the United Nations in Practice

 - POLS UN3690 International Law